Providing a limitless education that empowers choice through enriching, meaningful and active opportunities developing lovely people.

 Reading and Phonics Scheme

-To support our children’s development of their reading skills, the school has elected to teach phonics using Letters & Sounds .
-The teaching team draw upon a range of resources to meet the needs of our learners to ensure can begin and further the develop their skills to read words.
+To support our children’s development of their reading skills, the school has elected to teach phonics using Unlocking Letters & Sounds.
+The teaching team also draw upon a range of resources to meet the needs of our learners to ensure they can begin and further develop their skills to read words.

-The school has elected to support the teaching of reading using a range of books from well known authors, both fiction and non-fiction.
-In addition, a range of text types from the Oxford Reading Tree reading programme ensures pupils have access to appropriate text for home and class reading.
+The school has elected to support the teaching of reading using a range of books from well-known authors, both fiction and non-fiction, these books form our HVA Reading Spine.
+In addition, a range of text types from the DfE validated Oxford Reading Tree reading programme ensures pupils have access to appropriate levelled texts for home and class reading.

 Swimming is within the national primary PE curriculum and we aim to meet the health and attainment expectations of the curriculum.
 As a seaside town, and as the school is located on a housing estate with waterways/reens, the school believes all children should have opportunities to develop their swimming skills for safety as well as enjoyment.
 Like all subjects, the provision is not optional, and we aspire that all children can have the chance to revisit and build upon their swimming skills year on year alongside their peers, regardless of their involvement in swimming opportunities beyond the school.
 We access https://www.swimming.org/swimengland/ and they provide support and updates, which we use to inform decision making and conversations with our local swimming centre and their coaches.